ruslo/hunter/docs/overview/automatic.rst

 Compared to a 'requirements.txt' style approach
 ===============================================

-Note that hunter's approach differs from a `requirements.txt-like approach <https://pip.readthedocs.org/en/1.1/requirements.html>`__ (i.e. when external packages are specified in a separate file).
-This allows hunter to avoid duplication of logic in many cases, even if the ``requirements.txt`` style approach also automatically downloads dependencies too.
+Note that Hunter's approach differs from a `requirements.txt-like approach <https://pip.readthedocs.org/en/1.1/requirements.html>`__ (i.e. when external packages are specified in a separate file).
+This allows Hunter to avoid duplication of logic in many cases, even if the ``requirements.txt`` style approach also automatically downloads dependencies too.

-Imagine that we have to specify dependencies in some kind of ``requirements.cmake`` file and there is a user option 'BUID_WITH_BAR':
+Imagine that we have to specify dependencies in some kind of ``requirements.cmake`` file and there is a user option ``BUILD_WITH_BAR``:

 .. code-block:: cmake
   :emphasize-lines: 3